 - Final Fantasy V. The four Light Warriors hold together through failure, poisonings, and the death of one of their own without fail.
 Galuf even calls a retreat when he's attacking Castle Exdeath to go and rescue the other three, alone.
 And in the ending, a lonely Krile is told by the other three that there's no way she's going to be alone when they're around.

 - Final Fantasy VI has the quintessential Ragtag Bunch of Misfits that become True Companions.
+Not even the end of the world can keep them apart.

 - It is revealed in Crisis Core that even Sephiroth had True Companions through Angeal and Genesis.
 Though that was not enough to stop Genesis and Angeal from leaving Sephiroth behind when they discovered their true origins and went rogue.